Terms & Conditions for working with Lucy Patel Nutrition

 We also ensure the information we hold is kept in secure locations, restrict access to information to authorised personnel only, protect personal and confidential information held on equipment such as laptops with encryption (which masks data so that unauthorised users cannot see or make sense of it).

 Lucy Patel Nutrition is registered with the Information Commissioner’s Office (ICO) as a data controller and collects data for a variety of purposes.
 A copy of the registration is available through the ICO website (search by business name).

-7. How long do you hold confidential information for?
+How long do you hold confidential information for?

 Website technical details